Think the Nexus looks a bit unsettling? Just wait.

 April Fools: .flow had an April Fools update in version 0.16, otherwise known as the "April Fools" version, for obvious reasons.
 Only one area of events is accessible via the computer, exclusive to 0.16, and only serves in adding more questions.
 Of course, due to its status as .flow's April Fools joke, its canon status is definitely debatable.

-Used in both Corrupted School events, right before either a Sabitsuki-lookalike Kaibutsu kills Sabitsuki/Rust, Smile kills Sabitsuki or a very Kaibutsu-lookalike Rust kills Smile.
-Unsettling laughter can be heard both times.
+Used in both Corrupted School events, right before either a Sabitsuki-lookalike Kaibutsu kills Sabitsuki/Rust, Smile kills Sabitsuki, or a very Kaibutsu-lookalike Rust kills Smile.
+Unsettling laughter can be heard every time.

 All three endings make use of this: